Mental health services in St. Lucie

 - Outbursts of anger or violence

-- Physical issues such as dizziness, fatigue, and rapid heart beat
+- Physical issues, such as dizziness, fatigue and rapid heartbeat

-You may be at increased risk if you have been involved with war or other violence.
+- Traumatic experience—You may be at increased risk if you have been involved with war or other violence.
 The same is true if you were physically or sexually abused as a child.

 - Feeling less lonely, isolated or judged